 filters, and add a small amount of

 fish food to the water.
 As the food breaks down, it supplies the food source bacteria need to multiply and colonize.
 This method can take several weeks.

 Many aquarium keepers speed up the process by adding commercially-available cycling aids.
+Cycle and

 Testing During Cycling

 test daily for ammonia and nitrite, the most toxic products in the nitrogen cycle.
 Most basic test kits include tests for ammonia and nitrite.
 When these two toxins are detectable by testing, you know that the bacterial population is not large enough to safely support fish and other inhabitants.
 But, as bacteria populations peak, both ammonia and nitrite levels begin to drop to the point where they are undetectable by testing.

 Finally it is safe to begin stocking your aquarium.
 Add fish and aquatic life gradually since your system will once again need time to adjust to the increased ammonia generated by each fish.
 After cycling is complete, we recommend weekly testing of ammonia and nitrite to monitor water quality.